jazzband/django-ical/docs/source/usage.rst

 The high level ical feed-generating is supplied by the :class:`ICalFeed
 <django_ical.views.ICalFeed>` class.
 To create a feed, write a
-:class:`ICalFeed <django_ical.views.ICalFeed>` class and point to an instance of it in your `URLconf <https://docs.djangoproject.com/en/1.4/topics/http/urls/>`_.
+:class:`ICalFeed <django_ical.views.ICalFeed>` class and point to an instance of it in your `URLconf <https://docs.djangoproject.com/en/1.7/topics/http/urls/>`_.

 With RSS feeds, the items in the feed represent articles or simple web pages.
 The :class:`ICalFeed <django_ical.views.ICalFeed>` class represents an
 iCalendar calendar.
 Calendars contain items which are events.

 Let's look at a simple example.
 Here the item_start_datetime is a django-ical extension that supplies the start time of the event.
-The `file_name` attribute is used as base name when generating the file.
-In the example below, it will be called "Calendar for my events.ics".

 .. code-block:: python